 First impressions of jackets are telling, especially when it comes to comfort.
 Donning the Fordham for the first time feels like hugging a friendly down-feathered grizzly bear.
 When it’s cold out, you simply won’t want to remove this jacket.

-Other key features of the Fordham include fleece inner sleeve cuffs, handwarmer pockets, and a snug removable hood.
+Other key attributes of the Fordham include fleece inner sleeve cuffs, hand warmer pockets, and a snug removable hood.
 Though it isn’t the most feature-packed option on this list, its simple frills-free design offers everything you need in a reliable jacket.

 - Insulation: 700-fill down

-- Pockets: Two hand pockets, two chest pockets, one internal pocket
+- Pockets: 2 hand pockets, 2 chest pockets, 1 internal pocket

 - Great value